About Us

 BCBA, R.B.A.
 (Ont.)

-Brittany is a Board Certified Behaviour Analyst and has been working to address the complex behavioural and mental health needs associated with diverse learners across the lifespan since 2007.
+Brittany is a Board Certified Behaviour Analyst and Registered Behaviour Analyst (Ont.) and has been working to address the complex behavioural and mental health needs associated with diverse learners across the lifespan since 2007.

 More specifically, she has worked in a variety of settings including residential, community-based, recreational, special education, centre- and home-based clinical services in individual and group-based formats.
 The breadth of her experience entails supporting families in managing the severe challenging behaviour demonstrated by their child in both direct intervention and parent training delivery models.
 Her clinical experience has included supporting individuals with varied diagnoses including, autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), oppositional defiance disorder (ODD), conduct disorder (CD), as well as comorbid developmental, physical, behavioural, emotional, and other learning needs.
 Specific clinical expertise includes Practical Functional Assessment (PFA) and Skills Based Treatment (SBT), the treatment of food selectivity and refusal, as well as the training and implementation of the PEAK Relational Training System and relational frame theory (RFT) for language-based and cognitive interventions.